R-Fig-Con/ESP32-Wi-Fi-Firmware/README.md

  - Rafael Conceição, student number 41486
  - Eduardo Tavares, student number 49454

+ # Branch specific information

+This branch focuses on developing the connection between the esp32 and the application.
+Unlike the main branch, all devices will use a previously existing network.
+With the usage of multicast dns, the computer application controlling the nodes may be able to connect to every device at once.

+## Esp-32 code

+Connecting the esp-32 node to your local network will require your compiled code to have your internate name and password.
+To avoid it being shared through github, these two pieces of information were put on a header file, and added to a gitignore.

+This means anyone trying to run the code ought to recreate the file found in [wifi_firmware_esp32/src/wifi_config/.gitignore](here).
+2 string defines WIFI_NAME and WIFI_PASSWORD are enough

 # Wi-Fi firmware for ESP32
 ## A Low-Cost Experimental Platform for Dense Wireless Networks